Arghavan Salles: Gender bias in surgery

-Continuing her research on gender bias at Washington University, Salles and her colleagues explored gender bias in clinical evaluations of surgical residents.
+At Washington University, Salles explored gender bias in clinical evaluations of surgical residents.
 Their results, published in The American Journal of Surgery in 2018, showed that evaluations display gendered differences and the overall tones of men's evaluations were more positive and included more standout words than women's.
-These findings highlight the severe impact of biases on the potential for career success in surgery.

-Interested in the extent to which gender bias exists in surgery, Salles and her colleagues used the Implicit Association Test (IAT) to assess implicit biases in the medical field.
+Salles and her colleagues then used the Implicit Association Test (IAT) to assess implicit biases in the medical field.
 They found that respondents associated men with career and surgery while they associated women with family and family medicine.
-These results are a critical step since they bring about awareness of the gender bias that exists in medicine, even in 2018, and this awareness will hopefully lead to conscious efforts as well as interventions to improve the current medical climate and bring it towards equality.

-One way that Salles and her students have discovered to address inequities in medicine, is creating networks for women physicians and trainees as well as increasing their visibility.
-Highlighting the achievements of women in medicine and ensuring a supportive community of fellow female physicians is exactly what Salles and her colleagues strived to do by creating 500 Women in Medicine in 2018.
-This community has since grown and exists as a support for women and platform for effecting positive change.

 Well-being in surgery

-Salles also explores different facets of how well-being impacts retention of residents in the progression towards careers in surgery.
+Salles also explores different facets of how well-being impacts the retention of residents in the progression towards careers in surgery.
 In 2018, Salles found that feelings of social belonging were positively correlated with well-being and negatively correlated with thoughts of leaving surgery.
 She then explored how general self-efficacy impacted retention in surgical specialties and found that self-efficacy was a strong predictor of well-being, which prevents physician burnout and improves retention in the medical field.